-Many participants recognized the value of using AI to visualize literature networks, which help them better \textbf{\textit{Justify}} metric choices to align with research goals.
-This capability was particularly appreciated as it facilitates \textit{“metric selection across various venues and disciplines”} (P17), \textit{“highlight connections between metrics”} (P16) to determine whether two metrics are “interrelated or distinct” (P13) and support decisions depends on \textit{“popularity and relevance in the field”} (P9) in a way that \textit{“aligns with their (my) research goal”} (P6).
+Many participants recognized the value of using AI to visualize literature networks, which help them better \textbf{\textit{justify}} metric choices to align with research goals.
+This capability was particularly appreciated because it facilitates \textit{“metric selection across various venues and disciplines”} (P17), \textit{“highlight connections between metrics”} (P16) to determine whether two metrics are “interrelated or distinct” (P13) and supports decisions based on \textit{“popularity and relevance in the field”} (P9) in a way that \textit{“aligns with their (my) research goal”} (P6).
 For example, P9 used \textbf{\texttt{Metrics Graph}} and \textbf{\texttt{Outcome}} together.
 P9 designed a conversational agent for judges.
-After reviewing the graph, they found that user satisfaction, accuracy, and task completion were connected, which motivated him to think about the relationship between these three metrics.
-However, he found that while certain metrics aligned with their research goals, not all findings were applicable to their specialized context.
-They noted, no emotions or diversity should be included as my evaluation outcomes; otherwise, the judges will be easily biased.
+After reviewing the graph, they found that user satisfaction, accuracy, and task completion were connected, which motivated them to think about the relationship between these three metrics.
+However, they found that while certain metrics aligned with their research goals, not all findings were applicable to their specialized context.
+They remarked that, no emotions or diversity should be included as my evaluation outcomes; otherwise, the judges would be easily biased.

-Participants recognized the value of using AI to help them better \textbf{\textit{Self-Critique}} during their UX evaluation plan development process.
-This capability was particularly appreciated as it facilitates \textit{“prompt feedback”} (P1) with “new perspectives" (P15), acting as a \textit{“teammate"} (P6, P16) or \textit{“partner"} (P18) in scholarly settings, to comment on their proposed plans are \textit{“effectiveness and limitations"} (P13).
-One participant also mentioned about its potential to support \textit{"overcoming social inhibitions, like hesitancy in seeking advice or posing questions to peers too frequently"} (P16).
+Participants recognized the value of using AI to help them better \textbf{\textit{self-critique}} during the development of their UX evaluation plans.
+This capability was particularly appreciated as it facilitates \textit{“prompt feedback”} (P1) and provides “new perspectives" (P15), acting as a \textit{“teammate"} (P6, P16) or \textit{“partner"} (P18) in scholarly settings by commenting on the \textit{“effectiveness and limitations"} of their proposed plans (P13).
+One participant also mentioned its potential to support \textit{"overcoming social inhibitions, such as hesitancy in seeking advice or posing questions to peers too frequently"} (P16).
 As P4 commented that, \textit{"It's nice also to have \systemName where you can throw ideas around, and then it will guide you directly in your research project, what to think about—not just a chat with somebody, which can sometimes be embarrassing."}